Azure/batch-shipyard/docs/10-batch-shipyard-configuration.md

 # Batch Shipyard Configuration
-This page contains in-depth details on how to configure the Batch Shipyard tool.
+This page contains in-depth details on how to configure the Batch Shipyard toolkit.

 ## Configuration Files
-The Batch Shipyard tool is driven by json configuration files:
+Batch Shipyard is driven by the following json configuration files:

 1. [Credentials](#cred) - credentials for Azure Batch and Storage accounts
 2. [Global config](#global) - Batch Shipyard and Docker-specific configuration